jackhclee/cyf-hotels-api/README.md

 ## Suggested Demonstrations
 1. Comparison of database status before and after API call
 2. SQL injection example.
-See the codes for different GET endpoint for `hotels` in the `server.js`
+See the codes for different GET endpoint implementations for `hotels` in the `server.js`